-ISGAN and IEA’s Digital Demand-Driven Electricity Networks (3DEN) Initiative are co-organising an international high-level expert workshop to enhance international collaboration and research, share best practices and provide policy support deploying flexibility for resilience.
+ISGAN and IEA’s Digital Demand-Driven Electricity Networks (3DEN) Initiative are co-organising the international high-level expert workshop “Flexibility for resilience in integrated systems” to enhance international collaboration and research, share best practices and provide policy guidance on deploying flexibility for resilience.

-This workshop will gather international experts to present and discuss how innovative flexibility services can be developed to support grid operation with high penetration of renewable energy sources, bringing evidence from ongoing analysis and successful case studies.
-It will also discuss how these services can be integrated in the investment planning stage, thus building up resilience for future-proof power systems.
+This workshop will gather international experts to present and discuss how innovative flexibility services can be developed to support grid operation with high penetration of renewable energy sources, bringing evidence from ongoing analysis and successful projects.
+It will also discuss how these services can be integrated in the investment planning stage, thus building up resilience to future-proof power systems in the long-term.

-A particular focus will include emerging economies and developing countries.
-Despite being oftentimes the most affected by severe events, they have an opportunity to build in resilience while still expanding and developing their power system, rather than having to retrofit existing assets.
+A particular focus will be on emerging economies and developing countries.
+Oftentimes being the most affected by severe events, there is an opportunity to build in resilience while still expanding and developing their power systems in line with growing electricity demand, rather than having to retrofit existing assets.

-The workshop will feature interventions by IEA, ISGAN, Norwegian University of Science and Technology NTNU, Research Institutes of Sweden RISE, ENTSO-E, ETIP SNET, Austrian Institute of Technology AIT and other institutions and organisations engaged in the topic area.
+The workshop will feature interventions by IEA, ISGAN, the Norwegian University of Science and Technology NTNU, Research Institute of Sweden RISE, ENTSO-E, ETIP SNET, the Austrian Institute of Technology AIT, regulatory agencies, think-tanks and other organisations working on this topic.

 During the workshop we will:

-i) Discuss the societal needs of a secure electricity supply and its importance for energy policy and regulation, based on the outcomes of the ISGAN WG6/ETIP-SNET white paper How can flexibility support resilience?
+i) Discuss the societal transformation where a new generation of stakeholders will provide power flexibility services for the grid, and its importance for energy policy and regulation, based on the findings of the 2022 ISGAN WG6/ETIP-SNET white paper How can flexibility support resilience?

-ii) Explore best practices and innovative approaches of leveraging demand side flexibility.
+ii) Explore best practices and innovative approaches for leveraging active demand side flexibility.

-iii) Provide input to key policy messages related to flexibility, resilience and digitalization.
+iii) Provide input to advance key policy messages related to the nexus of flexibility, resilience and digitalisation.

-iv) Find synergies and possibilities for future international collaboration, including by building up on IEA and ISGAN collaboration.
+iv) Identify synergies and possibilities for future international collaboration, including through IEA and ISGAN and interested partners.